 Everything You Need to Know Before Visiting Devil’s Pool Victoria Falls

 Tours to Livingstone Island run from June to December, exclusively run by Tongabezi.
+We booked ours through a company called Tamuka Travel, that was excellent.
 Swimming in the Devil’s Pool is only available when the water is low enough to be safe, this is generally from mid-August to the end of December.
 But do check conditions before you book if you definitely want to swim.
 You must be eight or older to visit Livingstone Island and over twelve to enter Devil’s Pool.

 There are five tours a day;